xprogamer008/TheOtherHostRoles/README.md

 Original Idea from [TownOfChaos](https://www.youtube.com/@pumpkingaming5548)<br>

-The Parademic can shield someone like the Medic.<br>
+The Paramedic can shield someone like the Medic.<br>
 Also he can see the cause of death for each person who died like a [Nurse](#nurse).<br>
-The Parademic also has accses to vitals.<br>
+The Paramedic also has accses to vitals.<br>

 ## Neutral